IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 interface.
 It also provides the user with a convenient ability to preview the designs to ensure they work as intended.

-In general, Qt Designer mainly offers basic QT widgets such as Push Button, Line Edit, List Widget etc. This list of the QT Designer widgets can be extended by writing so-called **Qt designer plugins** (do not confuse with **IMASViz plugins**!).
-Normally this is done using C++ but PyQt5 also allows you to write QT Designer plugins in Python.
+In general, Qt Designer mainly offers basic Qt widgets such as **Push Button**, **Line Edit**, **List Widget** etc. This list of the Qt Designer widgets can be extended by writing so-called **Qt designer plugins** (do not confuse with **IMASViz plugins**!).
+Normally this is done using C++ but PyQt5 also allows you to write Qt Designer plugins in Python3 programming language.

-Most of the time such designer plugin is used to expose a custom widget (written in Python) to QT Designer so that it appears in Designer’s widget box just like any other widget.
-It is possible to change the widget’s properties and to connect its signals and slots.
+Such designer plugin is used to expose a custom widget source code (written in Python3) to Qt Designer.
+This way the widget becomes available within the Qt designer where it can be interactively moved, designed, connected to signals and slots and more.

 .. note::
-   For more information on QT Designer and PyQt5 based plugins and widgets check `this link <http://pyqt.sourceforge.net/Docs/PyQt5/designer.html>`_.
+   For more information on Qt Designer and PyQt5 based plugins and widgets check `this link <http://pyqt.sourceforge.net/Docs/PyQt5/designer.html>`_.

 In this HOWTO section it will be described how to:
   #.
-How to develop a **custom PyQt5 widget**
+Develop a **custom PyQt5 widget**
   #.
-How to expose the **custom PyQt5 widget** class to **Qt designer** as a
+Expose the **custom PyQt5 widget** class to **Qt designer** as a
      **Qt designer plugin**
   #.
-How to use the **custom PyQt5 widget** as a **Qt designer plugin** within
+Use the **custom PyQt5 widget** as a **Qt designer plugin** within
      the Qt Designer
   #.
-How to design of a custom **user interface (UI) plugin** (which includes
+Design of a custom **user interface (UI) plugin** (which includes
      the custom **Qt designer plugin**) with Qt designer
   #.
-How to use the **UI plugin** in a standalone way as a
+Use the **UI plugin** in a standalone way as a
      **PyQt5 application**
   #.
-How to use the **UI plugin** in **IMASViz**
+Use the **UI plugin** in **IMASViz**

 ..
 Warning::
    Qt version of used PyQt5 (compiled with Qt) and Qt designer must match!

-As the main example to work with, the **Magnetics IDS overview Plugin**, also referred to as **Example Plugin** (made especially for the purposes of this HowTo manual section), will be used.
+For the purposes of this HowTo section a widget source code for the **Magnetics IDS overview Plugin** was developed and it is available in the IMASViz source code (VizPlugins/viz_example).
+As it is mainly intended only as an example of a plugin (including an example of the widget source code), it is referred to mainly as an **Example Plugin** (same goes for source files - exampleWidget.py and exampleplugin.py, introduced later in this howTo section).

-Below is a short demonstration video of **SOLPS overview Plugin**, showing an example of the processes listed in points **3-6**.
+As and addition, below is a short demonstration video of **SOLPS overview Plugin**, showing an example of the processes listed in points **3-6**.
 More on this plugin (as IMASViz plugin) can be found in section :ref:`IMASViz_plugins`.

 .. only:: html